bonobonet/bonobonet.github.io/docs/daemon.md

 ### TODO: WHatever this is

-TODO: Describe
+The following needs to be set as is:

+The following settings should be set as is.
+They control the modes a user will have set in certain scenarios, what modes a channel will have when created also which channel operators (such as you) should join to.

+> **TODO**: Rany I suppose these should be in the common config actually?

 ```
-modes-on-connect "+ixw"; /* when users connect, they will get these user modes */
-        modes-on-oper "+xws"; /* when someone becomes IRCOp they'll get these modes */
-        modes-on-join "+nt"; /* default channel modes when a new channel is created */
+/* Modes and oper auto-join */
+set
+{
+        modes-on-connect "+ixw";
+        modes-on-oper "+xws";
+        modes-on-join "+nt";
-        oper-auto-join "#opers"; /* IRCOps are auto-joined to this channel */
+        oper-auto-join "#opers";

         options
         {
-                hide-ulines; /* hide U-lines in /MAP and /LINKS */
-                show-connect-info; /* show "looking up your hostname" messages on connect */
+                hide-ulines;
+                show-connect-info;
         }
+}
 ```

-1. Say something about field `TODO`

 ### Maximum channels